T1mesc/Snake/README.md

 # Snake
 JavaScript - A Simple Game

-This is a simple program I made for HTML self-learning.
+This is a simple program I made for HTML/JS self-learning.

 Update on Jan 2, 2019:
 - Change the color of Snake's Head